-The Part of Tens is made up of fast-paced lists of ten items each.
-You discover all kinds of amazing topics here, like some far-out physics - everything from black holes and the Big Bang to wormholes in space and the smallest distance you can divide space into - as well as some famous scientists whose contributions made a big difference in the field.
+The Parts of Tens is made up of fast-paced lists of ten items each.
+You discover all kinds of amazing topics here, like some far-out physics - everything from black holes and the Big Bang to wormholes in space - as well as some famous scientists whose contributions made a big difference in the field.